csquared/arduino-restclient/README.md

 ## Full Example

-I test every way of calling the library against a public heroku app.
+I test every way of calling the library (against a public heroku app)[https://github.com/csquared/arduino-http-test].

 This means you can cut and paste the following into Arduino IDE and you can cofirm you are up and running with the library.